 The Details of Operation HOPE

 Operation HOPE relies heavily on the help of partners they refer to as “Angels.”
 These Angels include compassionate individuals from around the community who care about getting addicts into recovery.
 Some of them have friends or family members who struggle with addiction.
 A fair number have seen loved ones die.
 Some remain personally unaffected by the opioid epidemic, yet simply cannot watch others suffer.
-In addition to these Angels, Operation HOPE also relies on numerous participating treatment centers such as Amethyst Recovery and the Portland Recovery Community Center.
+In addition to these Angels, Operation HOPE also relies on numerous participating treatment centers.

 Treatment centers actually do much more than simply take in those who participate in Operation HOPE.
 They also provide Angels and officers in the Scarborough Police Department with special training.
 This enables officers and volunteers to understand the addict mindset, allowing them to better deal with those who seek treatment.
 Without the help of such organizations, Scarborough might lack the resources to run such a dedicated program.
 Currently, Operation HOPE only serves those struggling with opiate addiction, but those with other addictions may still seek help from partnering treatment centers if they wish.